shailesh1729/tisp/README.md

-# Optimization for Signal Processing Note Book
+# Topics in Signal Processing

 This is a collection of notes describing all the necessary mathematics needed for building numerical optimization based algorithms for signal processing.

-The notes are hosted at [convex.indigits.com](https://convex.indigits.com).
+The notes are hosted at [tisp.indigits.com](https://tisp.indigits.com).

 The topics covered include: